Thiruvarasan-007/Structure-analyser/README.md

-this script defines the structure of the the python programs paste the code and type "END" at last
+this script defines the structure of the the python programs.
+Paste the code that you want to analyse and type "END" at last